 The End Result

-The initial planning phase will result in a preferred design option for the SR 9/SR 204 intersection that meets the project needs and incorporates community input.
+The initial planning phase will result in a preferred design alternative for the SR 9/SR 204 intersection that meets the project needs and incorporates community input.

 - Improved access to local businesses.

 What is the project timeline?

 - 2016 to early 2017: Public outreach and design options development

 - 2018 or 2019: Construction starts (dependent on the design option selected).

 As part of 2015 Connecting Washington funding package, the Washington State Legislature allocated $69.5 million for this project including environmental study, engineering, right-of-way acquisition and construction.